JamesAnstey/esgwrapper/README.md

 ```
 This makes use of an input file specifying the variables requested for each experiment, provided in `input/`.
 If setting up a new project and filtering by data request is desired, a file specifying its requested variables will need to be provided and the relevant functions in `tools.py` updated accordingly.

+Including the `-gs` option is advised, so that information about dataset size is returned.
+This is useful to find out what volume of data will be published, and potentially to check for large datasets that might cause publisher problems (see below).

 ### Stamp of Approval